-Shanghai SINA Leju was granted status as a high and new technology enterprise and was entitled to enjoy a favorable statutory tax rate of 15% from 2013 through 2014.
-Shanghai SINA Leju renewed its qualification of high and new technology enterprise in 2015 and was entitled to enjoy a favorable statutory tax rate of 15% from 2015 through 2017.
+Shanghai SINA Leju was granted a high and new technology enterprise status and was entitled to enjoy a favorable statutory tax rate of 15% from 2015 through 2017.

-In February 2012, Shanghai Fangxin information technology Co., Ltd., the Group's subsidiary in China, was granted software enterprise status, which exempted it from income taxes for 2012 and 2013 and provided a 50% reduction in its income tax rate, or a rate of 12.5%, from 2014 through 2016.
+In February 2012, Shanghai Fangxin information technology Co., Ltd., the Group's subsidiary in China, was granted a software enterprise status, which exempted it from income taxes for 2012 and 2013 and provided a 50% reduction in its income tax rate, or a rate of 12.5%, from 2014 through 2016.